Compare

 Side-by-Side

-A feature comparison across the three main tools in this space.
+A feature comparison across the main tools in this space.

-Version pinning Exact git tags Supported Not documented
+Version pinning Exact git tags Supported (auto-detect from package.json) Not documented N/A (AI-generated)

-Setup CLI: context add MCP config + API key MCP config + API key
+Setup CLI: context install or context add MCP config + API key MCP config + API key Browse site or MCP config

 Where Neuledge Wins